-These laws require health plans to hold patients harmless by covering surprise out-of-network claims and only apply standard in-network copays, coinsurance, will determine the amount to be paid.
-This process should happen automatically between the out-of-network provider and the patient's health plan for any covered service without the patient knowing.
+These laws require health plans to hold patients harmless by covering surprise out-of-network claims and only apply standard in-network copays, coinsurance, and deductibles.

+Health plans and providers must negotiate the payment of surprise medical bills, and if unsuccessful, an independent dispute resolution process should happen automatically between the out-of-network provider and the patient's health plan for any covered service without the patient knowing.
 However, if a patient does receive a surprise bill, they should immediately contact their plan.